box-products/handbook/what-we-stand-for.md

 chapter: "Chapter 2:"
 next_link: " What Influenced Us →"
 next_url: "/what-influenced-us"
-prev_link: "← Box Products is You"
+prev_link: "← SALT Insure is You"
 prev_url: "/box-products-is-you"
 ---

-### Box Companies
+### SALT Companies

-Box Products' parent company, Box Companies, has a history that extends 100 years.
-As a subsidiary, Box Products, is a child raised under the vision of Box Companies.
+SALT Insure's is majority Owned by Box Products, a Box Company.
+The Box Companies have a history that extends 100 years.
+As a subsidiary, SALT Insure, is a child raised under the vision of Box Companies.

 #### Vision Statement

->_To sow love and acceptance into men and women in the marketplace; To seek and model Heaven; To Advance Heaven!_
+> _To sow love and acceptance into men and women in the marketplace; To seek and model Heaven; To Advance Heaven!_

-### Box Products
+### SALT Insure

 Being raised is a great analogy here.
-We were birthed from the vision of Box companies but practically speaking that will manifest itself differently in our industry and values just as a child is an extension of their parent.
+We were birthed from the vision of SALT companies but practically speaking that will manifest itself differently in our industry and values just as a child is an extension of their parent.
 Before anything else, values come first.
 Without clear, shared values, we wander independently and contradict one another.
 Everything's harder when we all believe different things about what's important to _us_, our company.

 Key values: